The Science of Human Potential

 ― Abraham Maslow

-Most psychologists reduce Maslow's work to his "Hierarchy of Needs" or a set of happy states.
-But Maslow himself saw self-actualization not as an automatic outcome of meeting needs, but as a developmental process: a pattern of growth where capacities such as autonomy, perception, creativity, and responsibility mature.
+Most psychologists have never read Maslow's work, and universities often reduce Maslow's discoveries to his Hierarchy of Needs.
+But Maslow himself saw self-actualization as a developmental process: a pattern of growth that builds capacities like maturity, perception, creativity, and wisdom.

 Pre-Formal Development